njha02/fission/README.md

 nano details.md;
 ```

 Fill in the form with your own personal details.
-Here's how that looks on my personal website:
+Here's how my personal `details.md`:

 ```
 {FIRST}-Nishant